datanav/docs/tutorial-signup.rst

 **Follow these steps to set up your private subscription:**

     #.
-Click on "Request private trial" if you want to use a private subscription.
+On the dashboard, click on "Request private trial".

     #.
-Wait for the Sesam team to give you acces to your requested private trial.
+Wait for the Sesam team to give you access to your requested private trial.
 Once it is done, your requested subscription will be shown in the Dashboard.

 ..
  .. image:: images/getting-started/dashboard-view.png